DatacollectorVN/Data-Engineer-Fundamental/5.SQL-Fundamental/Self-Learning/HackerRank-SQL/README.md

 *Explaination:*

-Based on the requirements, we know the difficulty to find *number of hacker who submit everyday*.
+Based on the requirements, we know the difficulty problem is finding *number of hacker who submit everyday*.
 Read the sample table and sample output, we understand *submit everyday* mean the hacker must submit every day if miss only one day then this hacker is not incuded.

 The requirments have 3 independent problems that's we solve each problem independently.
 In this explantion, I just explain the problem to calculate *number of hacker who submit everyday*.
 Follow our steps: